 Google’s OS for mobile devices, Android, is the most used OS in most smartphones and tablets around the world.
 Despite being Linux-based, this system is especially designed to be used in mobile devices, not in computers.
 Although Google has tried to stop Android from being run in other architectures that are compatible with it, there are some projects by developers that offer the possibility of installing Android on a computer.

-One of the projects that intends to port Android to PC is Android-x86, but its slow development has prompted developers to create their own version based on the original project.
+One of the projects that intends to port Android to PC or laptop is Android-x86, but its slow development has prompted developers to create their own version based on the original project.
 Right now, we will show you how to install Android on your computer using one of these Android-X86 forks, which allows us to install the OS directly on the computer just like we do with Windows and Linux, or using an Android-X86 image and a virtual machine.

 How to install Android on the computer with AndEx

 For the first option, we are going to use AndEx, an OS based on the Android-x86 project that offers us the possibility of using Android on any computer.
 First of all, we should know that AndEx can be installed on a computer just like we do with Windows and Linux, so we can take the opportunity to install it on one of our hard drive’s partitions.
 However, we can do the same with a virtual machine.

 The first thing to do is to download AndEx.
 However, unlike the free Android-x86 project, we need to buy a license for $9 to use AndEx.
 Once we buy the license, we will be able to download the ISO image, which we can save in a USB flash drive or even in a DVD if we want to.
 By doing this, we can boot our PC with the Android version offered by AndEx and install it.